 Skip advert

 Advertisement

-Kia has improved the driving dynamics of the new Niro thanks mainly to the introduction of the new K3 underpinnings.
-The platform is shared with Hyundai, and Kia’s parent company has claimed the new architecture allows for better body control due to a lower centre of gravity.
+The dynamics of the Kia Niro have been improved thanks mainly to the introduction of its K3 underpinnings.
+The platform is shared with Hyundai, and Kia’s parent company has claimed the architecture allows for better body control due to a lower centre of gravity.
 Whichever Niro you pick, it’ll feel much more stable and compliant in the bends than plenty of rivals.

 Advertisement - Article continues below

 In the corners, it’s fairly easy to reach the Niro’s limit, after which point you’ll find plenty of safe and manageable understeer.
-The steering is not particularly communicative, but it is accurate and has a reassuring weight to it, which can inspire confidence through corners.
+The steering is not particularly communicative, but it is accurate and has a reassuring weight, which inspires confidence through corners.

-Due to its weight, the Niro EV is a bit more fidgety over ruts and bumps than the hybrids, but overall, the soft damping allows for smooth progress on most roads.
-There’s also little difference in comfort between the lower spec 16-inch wheels and the 18-inch wheels that come as standard on top-spec 4 models.
-Wind noise and tyre roar is kept to a minimum even at motorway speeds.
+Due to the additional weight of its batteries, the Niro EV doesn’t feel quite as nimble as its hybrid sibling and is a bit more fidgety over ruts and bumps in the road.
+The hybrid feels more settled and allows for smooth progress on most roads, where there’s little difference in comfort between the lower spec 16-inch wheels and the 18-inch wheels that come as standard on top-spec 4 models.
+Wind noise and tyre roar are kept to a minimum, even at motorway speeds.

+Skip advert